mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Harmonic Mixing
 ===============

-harmonic mixing is a technique used to mix songs with matching melodies and harmonies.
+Harmonic mixing is a technique to mix songs with matching melodies and harmonies.
 To learn more about harmonic mixing you might want to check out `the mixshare site`_.

 .. _the mixshare site: http://www.mixshare.com/wiki/doku.php?id=harmonic_mixing

-Mixxx has two major features to help you with harmonic mixing.
+Mixxx has two features to help you with harmonic mixing.
 The first is a :term:`key lock`.
 When it is active changing the speed of a track won't affect the key.
 To enable :term:`key lock`, click the :guilabel:`key lock` button in the :ref:`interface-button-grid`.
-The other one is that Mixxx can automatically detect the key of a track and will display it in the library and the decks.
+The second is that Mixxx can automatically detect the key of a track and will display it in the library and the decks.
 The standart which is used to display a key can be changed in `key preferences`_.